quadrate-language/quadrate/docs/docs/docs/tutorial-errors.md

 	dup 0 == if {
 		drop drop
 		0
-		"division by zero" -1 error
+		"division by zero" -1 panic
 	}
 	div
 }